 Solar Innovations® offers several heating options for warming your glass structures, including conservatories, sunrooms, pool enclosures, and greenhouses.
 Electric, hydronic, propane, and gas models are all available.
-If you are looking to install heating into a glass structure which is directly attached to your house, a separate heater may not be needed.
+If you are looking to install heating into a glass structure that is directly attached to your house, a separate heater may not be needed.
 In certain cases, your home’s existing heating system can be modified to include your glass space.
 No matter what heating system a structure requires, Solar Innovations® has the solution.

 We offer four styles of heaters, including floor mounted units where vents are placed in the walls, roof hung units where vents are also placed in the walls, electric roof hung units that are ventless, and a wall mounted, direct vent version.
 Please review the below diagrams for heater layouts.

 All heaters run efficiently through thermostatic temperature controls, a matchless ignition, and the wall thermostat* operation.
 Heaters also include automatic shut-off valves should the pilot extinguish for safety.
 The heaters have the ability to modulate both its burner and optional blower to provide the maximum efficiency and comfort, providing a relaxing, economical warmth using either natural or propane gas.
-These heaters operate without electricity, so they are always ready in an emergency.

 |Company||Model||BIU Input||BIU Output||Entering